Jigya1/git-practice-2/README.md

 ## What I have done

+- Cloned the repository into a folder in my laptop
 - Added .gitignore file
 - Created a file named about.md
 - Created a proper README file